Mindfulness-Based Stress Reduction for Teens

 A personal video message (above) to teens from Dee

-According to the World Health Organization, stress/anxiety is the health epidemic of the 21st century and teens are under more pressure and experiencing higher levels of stress than ever before whether from academic pressures, sensory overload, electronic devices, cyberbullying, and more.
-This can often result in irritability, anxiety, and depression.
+According to the World Health Organization, stress/anxiety is the health epidemic of the 21st century and teens are under more pressure and experiencing higher levels of stress than ever before whether from academic pressures, sensory overload, social media, cyberbullying, and so much more.
+Stress can often show up as irritability, anxiety, and depression.
 The good news is that mindfulness and social-emotional learning programs can be a life-line.
 Dr. Daniel Siegel, Executive Director of the Mindsight Institute says that “Research has proven that mindfulness training integrates the brain and strengthens the important executive functions that support emotional and social intelligence as well as academic success.
-Offering mindfulness (training) for (youth) is a natural way to set them on the right course not only now, but for the rest of their lives!”
+Offering mindfulness (training) for teens is a natural way to set them on the right course not only now, but for the rest of their lives!”

-JOIN THE MINDFUL TEEN PROGRAM: Teens will learn and practice how to cultivate the inner resources, or “superpowers” for reducing stress and experiencing more balance, resilience, and overall mental health and well-being to support them in school, at home, and in life.
-(See objectives below.)
 This course is based upon the evidence based program “Mindfulness-Based Stress Reduction for Teens”.
 This program has been modeled and adapted from the world renowned Jon Kabat-Zinn’s adult MBSR program and is life changing for teens.
+(See objectives below.)

 The science and research is confirming

-the powerful and transformational benefits of mindfulness, yoga, and social-emotional learning for youth!
+the powerful and transformational benefits of mindfulness and social-emotional learning for teens!

-The following objectives will be demonstrated via group-discussions and/or via journaling:
+The following objectives will be demonstrated via group-discussions and/or via journaling.
+Students will learn and practice the fundamentals of:

-- Student will set intentions on how to integrate mindfulness into all aspects of life moving forward (after course completion).
+- setting intentions on how to integrate mindfulness into all aspects of life moving forward (after course completion).

 What college students wish their parents had taught them: